willicali40/the-rick-and-morty-site/README.md

 ## Features

 - Displays all characters from the Rick and Morty TV show
-- Allows users to search for specific characters by name
 - Provides detailed information about each character, including their image, status, species, gender, and origin
-- Allows users to filter characters by species and gender

 ## Technologies